martinhbramwell/Meteor-CI-Tutorial/Prep4MeteorCI_B/doc/The_Async_ProblemC.md

 ```javascript
   api.export(["Logger", "PetStore"]);
 ```
-Note that they names are in an array.
+Note that their names are in an array.

 Continues ...